 3. Calculate your average monthly usage (kWh) and costs as well as your annual usage and cost.

 Armed with this information, you can begin the process of evaluating various solar options and configurations to determine if there are financial benefits.
+Artisan Electric Inc is the one-stop shop for clean and efficient energy at affordable prices.

 Different Financing Options